What Is a LeRobot Dataset? Record, Visualize, and Train

 Keep, edit, or remove?

 Not every bad clip needs to be thrown out.
 Sometimes a small fix can save a long run.
 You must choose if a clip adds value or just noise to your model.
-Using the right signs helps you make these choices fast.
-This keeps your work on track as you build a big library of data.
+Using the right signs helps you make these choices fast, which keeps your work on track as you build a big library of data.

 When you find an error, look at when it starts.
 If the task was a success but has extra frames at the end, a quick trim is best.
 If the robot failed to pick up the tool, it is better to cut the whole run.
-This ensures your editing LeRobot datasets work stays fast and focused.
+This keeps your editing work fast and focused.

 Keep the context alive

 While cleaning, you must not lose the core of the data.
 Every frame in a LeRobot dataset links to motor states and sensor reads.
 If you cut frames in the middle of a run, you might break the flow of the data.
-This can make it hard for the model to guess the next move.
-It needs a steady stream of facts to learn well.
+That can make it hard for the model to guess the next move — it needs a steady stream of facts to learn well.

 Cleaning and freezing the dataset schema

 You must clean your data before you start training.
 A steady LeRobot dataset needs a fixed plan to stop errors later.
-This means you should define your camera views and robot actions clearly.
+This means defining your camera views and robot actions clearly.
 If you change the names of your feeds or joint states mid-stream, your model will fail to learn.
-You can find more facts on editing LeRobot datasets in our tech guides.

 Splitting data for training and testing

 Splitting your data is a vital step.
-You should divide your clips into separate sets for training and testing.
-It is key to ensure that these sets do not share the same clips.
-Data leakage happens when a model sees testing data during the training phase.
-This makes your results look better than they really are.
+Divide your clips into separate sets for training and testing, and make sure these sets do not share the same clips.
+Data leakage happens when a model sees testing data during the training phase, which makes your results look better than they really are.
 If your model "cheats" during testing, it will fail when it meets new tasks.

 By keeping these splits clean, you can trust your model's results in real-world settings.
 Research in Vision-Language-Action (VLA) models shows that backbone choice and smart data use are key to wins.
-You should aim for a split that covers all the tasks your robot needs to learn.
+Aim for a split that covers all the tasks your robot needs to learn.
 This balance helps the model work in new spaces.

 Source tracking and saving versions

 Tracking where your data came from is called source tracking.
-You should record the light, the robot's start position, and the objects used in each task.
+Record the light, the robot's start position, and the objects used in each task.
 This helps you confirm that your dataset has typical settings.
 If your data only shows one type of light, your robot may fail in a darker room.
-You should also check for variety in your data.
-Using different backdrops and object colors makes the model more robust.
+Check for variety, too — using different backdrops and object colors makes the model more robust.
 High-quality multi-mode data helps bridge the gap between lab tests and steady robotics research in complex spaces.

-Always keep a saved baseline of your data.
-This allows you to go back to an older version if a new batch of data causes problems.
+Always keep a saved baseline of your data so you can go back to an older version if a new batch causes problems.
 Label each version clearly with the date and the type of tasks it has.
-You might use a simple naming system to track these changes.
-For example, use "v1" for your first data and "v2" for data with new objects.
+You might use a simple naming system: "v1" for your first data and "v2" for data with new objects.

 Making a strong data flow is the first step toward teaching robots new skills.
-When you build a , the hardware you choose changes how well your model learns.
+When you build a LeRobot dataset, the hardware you choose changes how well your model learns.
 A good path moves from tests in a lab to real-world use without losing data quality.
 By using open and modular tools, you can scale your work as your needs grow.
-This makes it easier to gather the data needed for deep learning.

 Fix your hardware setup

 Sameness is key when you gather data for robot learning.
 Using the same arms and cameras across all tests helps keep your data clean.
 For example, Trossen AI robotic arms provide a firm base for many types of tasks.
 Follow the Trossen AI configuration guide to keep collection settings documented and repeatable.
-When your setup stays the same, the you create will be more steady.
-This sameness allows you to compare different tests with ease.
+When your setup stays the same, the dataset you create will be more steady — and that sameness lets you compare different tests with ease.

 Capture many types of data

-A multimodal dataset can hold many types of facts.
-This might include touch data, sound, and how the whole body moves.
-When you have all this data in one place, you can train smarter models.
-These models can better handle the tough parts of the real world.
+A multimodal dataset can hold many types of facts — touch data, sound, and how the whole body moves.
+When you have all this in one place, you can train smarter models that better handle the tough parts of the real world.
 This is why research-grade hardware is so important for building a solid data flow.

 Manage the dataset stages